zigbee-rs/zigbee-rs/zigbee-base-device-behavior/README.md

 # Zigbee Base Device Behavior

-A `no-std` Zigbee Base Device Behavior implementation based on the [ZigBee Base Device Behavior Specification Rev. 12](https://csa-iot.org/wp-content/uploads/2022/12/16-02828-012-PRO-BDB-v3.0.1-Specification.pdf)
+A `no-std` Zigbee Base Device Behavior implementation based on the [ZigBee Base Device Behavior Specification Rev. 13](https://csa-iot.org/wp-content/uploads/2022/12/16-02828-012-PRO-BDB-v3.0.1-Specification.pdf)

-This library defines the environment, initialization, commissioning and operating procedures of a base device operating on the ZigBee stack to ensure profile interoperability.
+This crate defines the initialization, commissioning and operating procedures of a zigbee base device operating on the ZigBee stack to ensure profile interoperability.

 ## 🏛️ License